Thank you for your interest in Physician Assistants for Global Health and global health!

 We are a network of PA's organized to advocate and support individual PAs and the use of PAs in underserved areas.
 There is a tremendous amount of interest in volunteering, global health, and the PA role in the international arena.
 PAGH was designated by the AAPA to handle many of these issues.
 We are the only PA organization of this type and are working to organize and centralize the PA profession and support individual PAs in their efforts.

 Are you looking for volunteer opportunities?
 Want us to be more of a resource?
 Want to see more opportunities for PAs?
-To be more abreast of what is happening in the world, and developments such as Haiti?
+To be more abreast of what is happening in the world?

 Many people have asked “what can I do?”